abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 admonished for it and was undergoing a period of penance.

 Ajahn Chah barked at him and scolded him, in what seemed to be a flare-up of anger.
 That was what was manifested.
-Ajahn Jayasaro, who was there massaging his feet, said that the peculiar thing was that there was absolutely no tension in his body.
+Ajahn Jayasāro, who was there massaging his feet, said that the peculiar thing was that there was absolutely no tension in his body.
 There was no manifesting of a mood or any kind of excitement.
 Ajahn Chah probably said to himself,